Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 particular log entry is greater than or equal to a target version.
 Since we already know that the target version exists, we only need to prove that there has not been an unexpected downgrade.
-As such, the steps of the binary ladder for monitoring are slightly different than for search:
+As such, the steps of the binary ladder for monitoring, called a **lower-bound binary ladder**, are slightly different than for search:

 1. First, version `x` of the label is looked up, where `x` is consecutively higher powers of two minus one (0, 1, 3, 7, ...).
 This is repeated until `x` is the